bdwyertech/win-auth-proxy/README.md

 ## Which is the use case, exactly ?

-Many package managers, source control managers are not able to perform a Negotiate exchange to authenticate the communication.
+Many package managers and source control managers are not able to perform a Negotiate exchange to authenticate the communication.
 This means that npm, git, docker, bower and so on will be unable to pass through a corporate proxy.

 Some tools, like CNTLM, allow you to pass your NTLM token to the proxy.
 This is a different protocol, less secure than Negotiate.
+CNTLM shall be configured writing your username/domain/encrypted password to a file.
-A patch for CNTLM allows you to use the Negotiate protocol, but no binary is available nowadays.
-Moreover, in my personal  environment, CNTLM is slow.
-It won't be able to follow the rhythm of the exchanges between npm and the npm registry.
+A patch for CNTLM allows you to use the Negotiate protocol (avoiding the need for a password saved in a file), but no binary is available nowadays.
+Moreover, in my personal  environment, CNTLM is *slow*: it won't be able to follow the rhythm of the exchanges between npm and the npm registry.

-# Building
+## Building

 The following command will build the application.